-- 1) Select "Outlet Groups" in the Main Menu, and press - 2) The LCD display shows a list of outlet groups with the information below: - The total number of outlets in the group - Power states which are indicated by the colors of circles - Each group's active power value
+- 1. Select "Outlet Groups" in the Main Menu, and press - 2.
+The LCD display shows a list of outlet groups with the information below: - The total number of outlets in the group - Power states which are indicated by the colors of circles - Each group's active power value

-The currently-selected outlet group's number and total of outlet groups are indicated in the top-right corner of the display, such as "1/4" in the above diagram.
+The currently-selected outlet group's number and total of outlet groups are indicated in the top-right corner of the display.